 Jason Osborne, Owner / Operator of Osborne EMS Education & Osborne Emergency Response Training.
-Jason has over 22 years of experience in EMS both commercial and volunteer services.
+Jason has over 23 years of experience in EMS both commercial and volunteer services.
 Jason has served in many capacities, Jason has held positions as Medical Director New Sound Concerts Inc. from 1998-2008.
-Jason has been an emergency room nurse for 11 years.
+Jason has been an emergency room nurse for 12 years.
 Jason graduated with his ASN from Capital Community College in 2007 and his BSN from Liberty University in 2017.
 Jason currently holds a position as a nursing supervisor for Harrington Hospital in Southbridge Ma.

 Jason has extensive training in emergency preparedness for both pre-hospital and in hospital from the Center for Domestic Training in Anniston Alabama.
 Certified as a Hospital Emergency Response Team (HERT) Trainer.
 Certified Incident Response Training for Terrorist Bombings Awareness (IRTB) Instructor.
 Jason has participated in and helped organize multi agency drills for hospitals and emergency services (police, fire and EMS) in active shooter training, Mass casualty incidents and emergency response to hazardous Materials incidents, including training in Triage and Decontamination.
 Jason also has been teaching American Heart Association CPR / First Aid for the past 17 years.
 Jason holds AHA instructor status for ACLS, PALS and BLS CPR.